 While policy towards stimulus plans continues to be positive, the passage of actual investment into the energy transition has been slower than expected and still remains a positive catalyst from here.
 The influential US "Build Back Better" (BBB) infrastructure package is the clearest example of the delay between policy announcement and actual investment.
 After it passed the House of Representatives in November, Democrat Senator Joe Manchin announced on December 19th that he would not be supporting the \$1.75trn BBB bill (as currently written) thus delaying the passage of the bill through the House of Congress.
-A compromise bill is likely, in our opinion, but probably not until the end of 2022.
-In addition, the REPowerEU deal that was announced in March 2022 is unlikely to yield new investments until 2023/2024 and well into the second half of this decade.
+A compromise bill, the Inflation Reduction Act (IRA) which includes \$369bn of support for clean energy investment was passed in summer 2022 but was significantly smaller than Biden's initial proposed support package.
+In addition, the REPowerEU deal that was announced in March 2022 has a similar quantum of investment support but is unlikely to yield new investments until 2023/2024 and well into the second half of this decade.
+Both the IRA and the RePowerEU deal were direct responses to the Russian invasion of Ukraine and will both help to accelerate the energy transition.